 The Faculty of Law is where I started both as a student and a staff member, so it’s certainly very fun to work with my colleagues who used to be my professors or academic advisors!
 What makes the job particularly interesting and fulfilling is the fact that I can offer advice to my fellow students as someone who has had the experience.
 I got help before from the Faculty and now I’m able to give something back, and that feeling is absolutely wonderful.

-I’ve also worked at the Faculty of Science and Engineering (the biggest faculty of the University of Groningen) and the Faculty of Theology and Religious Studies (the smallest faculty of the University of Groningen).
+I’ve also worked at the Faculty of Science and Engineering (the biggest faculty of the University of Groningen) and the Faculty of Religion, Culture and Society (the smallest faculty of the University of Groningen).
 It’s also very interesting to observe different cultures at various faculties.

 What is the University of Groningen like as an employer?

 The University of Groningen values talents, and it is a very well-organised institution that provides sufficient opportunities for its staff to grow.

 How would you describe the University of Groningen to outsiders?

 The University of Groningen is a responsible organisation to its students, staff and the society.
 Plus, there are so many wonderful colleagues working here!

 What is it like to work and live in Groningen?

 It feels cosy, friendly and safe.
 I don’t get bored with Groningen because there are always interesting things going on.
 It’s quite international thanks to our student community.